named-data/StateVectorSync/PubSubSpec.md

 # State Vector Sync Pub/Sub Specification

-This page describes the specification of the SVS-PS protocol.
+This page describes the specification of the SVS-PS protocol Version 3.
 SVS-PS runs on top of [State Vector Sync](Specification.md) and performs the additional functions described here.

-_Last update to specification: 2025-01-04_
+_Last update to specification: 2026-07-24_

 ## Overview